xapple/fasta/README.md

 ## Prerequisites

 Since `fasta` is written in python it is compatible with all operating systems: Linux, macOS and Windows.
-The only prerequisite is `python3` which is often installed by default and the `pip3` package manager.
+The only prerequisite is `python3` (which is often installed by default) along with the `pip3` package manager.

 To check you have `python3` installed, type the following on your terminal:

     $ python3 -V

-If you do not have `python3` installed, please refer to the section [getting python](docs/installing_tips.md#obtaining-python3).
+If you do not have `python3` installed, please refer to the section [obtaining python3](docs/installing_tips.md#obtaining-python3).

 To check you have `pip3` installed, type the following on your terminal:

     $ pip3 -V

-If you do not have `pip3` installed, please refer to the section [getting pip](docs/installing_tips.md#obtaining-pip3).
+If you do not have `pip3` installed, please refer to the section [obtaining pip3](docs/installing_tips.md#obtaining-pip3).

 ## Installing

 To install the `fasta` package, simply type the following commands on your terminal:

-    $ pip3 install --user waste_flow
+    $ pip3 install --user fasta

 Alternatively, if you want to install it for all users of the system:

-    $ sudo pip3 install waste_flow
+    $ sudo pip3 install fasta

 ## Usage

 Bellow are some examples to illustrate the various ways there are to use this package.

+Let's say you have a FASTQ file somewhere inside your home directory and you want to analyze it.
+To validate it, you can start by doing the following:

+    >>> from fasta import FASTQ
+    >>> fastq = FASTQ("~/repos/fasta/test/data/seqs.fastq")
+    >>> print(fastq.validator())
+    True

-To xyz you can do the following:
+Then to run the FastQC software on that file automatically, do the following:

+    >>> from fasta import FASTQ
+    >>> fastq = FASTQ("~/repos/fasta/test/data/seqs.fastq")
+    >>> print(fastq.fastqc())
+    True

+Next, to randomly pick a hundred sequences from the FASTQ file and put them in a new FASTQ file, use these commands:

+## Working with forward and reverse reads

+The `fasta` package also offers convenient ways of dealing with paired sequence files, where one has two FASTQ files with the same number of sequences in each file.

+    from fasta import FASTQ
+    print(FASTQ)

+## Splitting FASTA files into subfiles

+The `fasta` package also offers convenient ways of dealing with large number of sequences by automatically splitting them into an arbitrary number of smaller FASTA files.
+This is usefull for the parallelization of certain operations.

     from fasta import FASTQ
     print(FASTQ)

 # Extra documentation

 More documentation is available at: